vanhoefm/fragattacks/research/README.md

 make network cards less reliable, and I instead recommend the usage of a live CD if you cannot install the modified drivers/firmware natively.

-More details on my experience with the above devices can be found [here](#9.5.-notes-on-device-support).
+My experience with the above network cards can be found [here](#9.5.-notes-on-device-support).
 Summarized:

-- I recommend the use of the Technoethical N150 HGA in either injection mode or mixed mode.
-This deivce requires the use of a patched driver and firmware.
+- I recommend the Technoethical N150 HGA in mixed mode.
+This device is identical to the TP-Link TL-WN722N v1.x and requires the usage of patched drivers and firmware.

-- During my tests the AWUS036ACM dongle was unreliable when connected to a USB3.0 port, but worked well when connected to a USB2.0 port.
-This behaviour may depend on your computer.

 - The Intel 3160 and 8265 are supported and extensively tested.
 Sometimes their firmware crashed but a reboot makes the network card usable again.
 The Intel AX200 is not compatible with the test tool.

+- During my tests the AWUS036ACM dongle was unreliable when connected to a USB3.0 port, but worked well when connected to a USB2.0 port.
+This behaviour may depend on your computer.

 - The WN111v2 seems to work well, although I did not test it extensively.